MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/telemetry-and-diagnostics-overview.md

     Some of the benefits of enhanced telemetry data sharing include:

     - Retention of system data for up to a month.
-    - Automatica capture of error and diagnostics information for speedier issue resolution.
+    - Automatic capture of error and diagnostics information for speedier issue resolution.
 No operator intervention is required.
     - Proactive collection and upload of logs to an Azure Storage account for troubleshooting.

-In instances where is intermittent or no connectivity, Microsoft captures and stores logs locally for failure analysis by customer support.
+If there is intermittent or no connectivity, Microsoft captures and stores logs locally for failure analysis by customer support.
 Logs aren't sent to Azure.

 ## Diagnostic data collection